lolopinto/ent/docs/docs/custom-graphql/gql-field.md

 }
 ```

-[Check out](https://graphql.org/learn/schema/#lists-and-non-null) for more about lists and null in GraphQL.
+View the [GraphQL documentation](https://graphql.org/learn/schema/#lists-and-non-null) to learn more about lists and null in GraphQL.